johnmiddleton12/flask-spotify-app/README.md

 It fetches the information from a separate API deployed with node and express, the link is defined in the env vars

-Deployed using Google Cloud Run
+Deployed using Google Cloud Run - continuous deployment is enabled